 Ginger, Garlic, Horseradish to taste.

-Blend Celery untill pureed, Strain in a nut milk bag and transfer 1/2 back to blender.
+Blend Celery until pureed, Strain in a nut milk bag and transfer 1/2 back to blender.
 Squeeze in lemon, add dried tomatoes, mango and sesame seeds and blend till smooth.
-Add Celery juice till desired consistancy is reached, I prefer it thin but thick enough to stick to the sushi when it is dipped.
+Add Celery juice till desired consistency is reached, I prefer it thin but thick enough to stick to the sushi when it is dipped.

 Watch out for my “Better than Soya Sauce” low fat Salt and Soy free recipe in my upcoming Cravings Busters Series!!